Fairblock/docs/docs/welcome/Vision.md

 sidebar_position: 0
 ---
 # Overview of Fairblock
 Open finance cannot scale if every payment, trade, and treasury move is exposed.
-Fairblock provides applications and infrastructure that eliminate information leakage, reduce manipulation risk, and unlock outcomes for users, institutions, and businesses.
+Fairblock ships end-to-end products and infrastructure that eliminate information leakage, reduce manipulation risk, and unlock outcomes for users, institutions, and businesses.

 Fairblock is a dynamic, decentralized cryptographic computer for fast, secure execution of cryptographic logic.
 It hosts low-cost, high-performance native confidential apps (cApps) and brings these capabilities to ecosystems where liquidity lives, including Arbitrum, Hyperliquid, Solana, Base, and Cosmos.